idealparable/BibleQ/DidLazarusWriteJohn.md

 # Answer
 John and Lazarus were both very close friends of Jesus.
 It isn't surprising that John exclusively focuses on Lazarus in his gospel.

+Final chapter of John makes it crystal clear the disciple in question is a fisherman (Lazarus doesn't seem to be), and is the author of the gospel, and the style of the gospel is very clearly the same as the author of the three epistles also attributed to the apostle John.

+Ancient attestation is also unanimous that the names on the always-used scroll tags in every manuscript library, for all four gospels, are the authors of those gospels, contrary to populist pseudoscholarship claims of opponents in the current historical era (circa 2024 AD).

+So we know far beyond a reasonable doubt that John authored the gospel by his name.

+And other context makes it clear that (and why) John was referring to himself anonymously within the body text of his gospel.

+In short, it was at least almost-definitely to follow an authorial avoidance strategy that Jesus pointed his closest disciples to, evidently, by his focus on "from the beginning" as an interpretive key, when in his Pre-Incarnate nature authored (I think, and will explain some of why below) Genesis 1-2:4, signing it in 2:4 as "the LORD God" (Yahweh God in LSB, WEBP) but avoiding mention of himself as the Person of the Son by that name within the body text of that initial account.
+Much about that is highly disputed by others, and isn't the primary focus of this article but I've found their arguments extremely wanting, and I may cover it later.

+And I think we can see where and why John likely started to place personal importance on the word "love" as reflected throughout his writing style in both the gospel and his epistles -- even in his very report of the messengers about Lazarus.

+This is the mark of John's authorship and identity as the disciple Jesus loved (DiLoved)!

+One of Jesus' statements in John's version of the chapter where the DiLoved phrase is first used looks like it's the reason this was impressed on John -- note, right after Peter asked him (if it's him) to ask Jesus who was the betrayer; that would psychologically "wake John up" to pay even closer attention to everything surrounding this event than even anyone else:

+John 13:

+/34  A new commandment I give to you, that you love one another.
+Just as I have loved you, you also love one another.

+35  By this everyone will know that you are my disciples, if you have love for one another.”/

+John focuses on this -- if John is writing this gospel, as it seems crystal clear he did.
+Given the context, no wonder this impressed itself on him so strongly.

+This would influence his common word choice.

+Note that the DiLoved phrase is first used in this chapter, right at the part where Peter asks him to ask Jesus.

+This is a clear physchological connection between the phrase and this crucial statement by Jesus.
+Remember that John wrote this later -- long after this statement would have impressed itself on John's memory and heavily affected his typical wording style.

+Let's start to look at specific arguments and evidence.

+### Don't Quote the Messenger

 One error that may be being made by Laz=DiLoved proponents (arguments may vary, and I'm not assuming it's an error but hear me out) is based on seeing this passage as definitely *quoting* the messengers (the phrase in question I'll put in bold emphasis):

-/11
+John 11:

-1 Now a certain man was sick, Lazarus from Bethany, of the village of Mary and her sister, Martha.
+/1 Now a certain man was sick, Lazarus from Bethany, of the village of Mary and her sister, Martha.
 2 It was that Mary who had anointed the Lord with ointment and wiped his feet with her hair, whose brother Lazarus was sick.

 3 The sisters therefore sent to him, saying, **“Lord, behold, he for whom you have great affection is sick.”**

 4 But when Jesus heard it, he said, “This sickness is not to death, but for the glory of God, that God’s Son may be glorified by it.”
 5 Now Jesus loved Martha, and her sister, and Lazarus./

-LSB has it as /"Lord, behold, he whom You love is sick."/
+LSB has it as /"Lord, behold, **he whom You love** is sick."/

 Quote marks didn't exist in Greek.